 During the lease term in Northern Virginia

-During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Northern Virginia, the renter must allow us to come into the rental home.
-Some valid reasons to come into rental are to:
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Northern Virginia, the renter must allow us to enter the rental home.
+Some justifiable reasons to go into rental home are to:

 - Inspect the rental home,